DremOSDeveloperTeam/DremOS/README.md

 # Recovered SUSE-based OSes

-Currently the only version of DremOS that was built on SUSEStudio is version 0.3.1.
+Currently the only recovered version of DremOS that was built on SUSEStudio is version 0.3.1.

 Download: <a href="https://github.com/samparisot/DremOS/releases/download/0.3.1/DremOS_Ultimate_Edition.x86_64-0.1.0.iso">DremOS 0.3.1</a>

-Note: It may not be the easiest to install this as it does not use EFI, even with Rufus.
+Note: This OS may be a pain to install, and will probably not install on any Apple computer (iMac, MacBook, Mac Pro, etc.) due to the firmware it uses.

 © DremOS Department of Innovation Inc. (DDoII) 2016-2018

 © Innovation Inc. 2009-2018